Dental Schools use different teaching styles, which might impact where you want to study. The different styles are:

 The BMAT is slightly different, because you take the test later and you won’t find out your score until after you’ve submitted your UCAS application.

 An intercalated degree means that you will get a BSc (or equivalent) from taking a year out of Dentistry to study another subject.
 This usually occurs between second and third year.

-The possibility of completing an intercalated degree depends on the University so this should be researched prior to applying.
+The possibility of completing an intercalated degree depends on the university, so if you want to go down this route, you should do your research prior to applying.